Traumatic events: how autistic children might react

 - Reassure your child.
 For example, ‘I can see from your face that you’re feeling upset.
 I wonder if the smell of the smoke has reminded you of the fire.
 It’s OK to have these big feelings.
 We’ve been through a lot, but we’re safe now’.

 - Use visual supports that combine ‘If then’ rules with pictures.
-For example, you could put a picture of a car with the following rule: ‘If seeing a car makes me feel upset, I take three deep breaths’.
+For example, you could put a picture of a car with a rule like this – ‘If seeing a car makes me feel upset, then I take 3 deep breaths’.

 - Do a mindfulness activity or a grounding exercise with your child to help them calm down.